kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

 With that in mind, the proposals here will devolve into simply using DNS names that are validated with system installed root certificates.

-## Cluster Location information
+## Cluster location information (aka ClusterInfo)

 First we define a set of information that identifies a cluster and how to talk to it.
+We will call this ClusterInfo in this document.

 While we could define a new format for communicating the set of information needed here, we'll start by using the standard [`kubeconfig`](http://kubernetes.io/docs/user-guide/kubeconfig-file/) file format.

 It is expected that the `kubeconfig` file will have a single unnamed `Cluster` entry.
-Other information (especially authentication secrets) must be omitted.
+Other information (especially authentication secrets) MUST be omitted.

 ### Evolving kubeconfig